AnomalyAID: Reliable Interpretation for Semi-supervised Network Anomaly Detection: Evaluation

 \section{Evaluation}

 This section presents the experimental setup and results.
 The datasets are detailed in subsection~\ref{subsec:dataset}.
 Next, the experiment setup is introduced in subsection~\ref{subsec:setup}.
-Finally, in subsection~\ref{subsec:result}, we compare the proposed KAM and ToS with five and eight state-of-the-art in three representative network anomaly detection datasets and analyze their results.
+Finally, in subsection~\ref{subsec:result}, we compare the proposed KAM and ToS with 13 state-of-the-art algorithms in three representative network anomaly detection datasets and analyze their results.